New consumer protection rules: fighting fake reviews and sneaky subscription models

 What do these changes mean for consumers?

 However, the efficacy of these benefits will depend on exactly how the changes are introduced.
 The wording of the new rules will help determine exactly what is prohibited (eg how much influence must be exerted on a reviewer for a review to be ‘fake’?).
-And the enforcement strategies used will be important.
-The Government is strengthening the Competition and Markets Authority’s (CMA’s) enforcement powers in various ways, but it’s not yet certain how enforcement powers may be used to, for example, weed out unreliable reviews.

 What do these changes mean for businesses?

 The changes may mean that businesses have to do more, and be more careful, in order to meet regulatory requirements when doing business online.
-It does, however, mean that their consumer relationships will have to become (if they’re not already) quite honest and transparent.
+It does, however, mean that businesses’ consumer relationships will have to become (if they’re not already) quite honest and transparent.
 This could challenge some businesses to think outside of the box to come up with innovative new ways of attracting and retaining customers which may, ultimately, lead to more lucrative business relationships.

 Moreover, eliminating these dubious trading practices in some businesses could create a more level playing field, within which using such practices can no longer offer an unfair competitive advantage to some businesses over others.
-This could help smaller businesses to compete on more important factors, such as product quality, helping more new small and medium sized businesses (SMEs) to enter various online-based markets.
+This could help smaller businesses to compete on more important factors, such as product quality, helping more new small- and medium-sized businesses (SMEs) to enter various online-based markets.